 Touted as the largest wetland bird sanctuary in Gujarat, the Nalsarovar Bird Sanctuary is also one of the largest in India.
 It is located around 64 kilometers from Ahmedabad.
 This bird sanctuary comprises of a large lake with 123 square kilometers of area.
 With the arrival of the autumn season in India, a large number of birds started visiting Nalsarovar Bird Sanctuary whose sojourn lasts throughout the spring and winter seasons.

 7. Nameri National Park, Assam

 Spanned across an area of 200 square kilometers, Nameri National Park, located at the foothills of the eastern Himalayas, is the second Tiger Reserve in Assam.
 Considered one of the best national parks in East India, Nameri is a refuge for many rare animals such as tiger, black bear, elephant, leopard, clouded leopard, deer, Indian wild dog, jackals, Civet Cap, Capped Langur, and Indian bison.
 It is also famous for Golden Masheer, which has made the place a paradise for wildlife lovers.

 8. Jim Corbett National Park, Nainital

-Considered one of the best national parks in India, Corbett National Park has 585 species of migratory as well as resident birds, some of the famous ones; include Red Jungle Fowl, Crested Serpent Eagle and Blossom Headed Parakeet etc.
+Considered one of the best national parks in India, Corbett National Park has 585 species of migratory as well as resident birds, some of the famous ones; including Red Jungle Fowl, Crested Serpent Eagle, and Blossom Headed Parakeet, etc.

-So, ask for a wildlife tour package, pack your bags and leave at the earliest.
+So, ask for a wildlife tour package, pack your bags, and leave as soon as possible.
 And yes, do not forget to bring your camera with you.
 I can assure you that you’ll certainly love each and every moment of bird watching in India and preserve the pictures for the rest of your life.